senlin/so-related-posts/readme.txt

 = Can I change the default title? =

-Yes, since v1.3.0 (2014.02.12) I have added a Settings Page where you can change the title that shows on the front end above the list of Related Posts.
-More options are available with the [SO Related Posts PLUS](https://senlinonline.com/plus/plugin/so-related-posts-plus/) plugin.
+Yes, since v1.3.0 I have added a Settings Page where you can change the title that shows on the front end above the list of Related Posts.

 = I have not added any Related Posts, but the plugin shows the current post as Related Posts =